wenzelorland/0x/fcc_solidity/README.md

 One can also add contracts through adding the associated interface of the contract into the interfaces folder.

-When one is only interested in interacting with specific functions on a given contract, it is sufficient to just include those descriptions into the respective
+When one is only interested in interacting with specific functions on a given contract, it is sufficient to just include those descriptions into the respective interface definition.

+Interfaces can typically be found within the app docs, github repos or directly on etherscan (on the given contract address).

 ## Testing